COVID-19 CCP Global Toolkit

 The patient’s journey

-Consider the different groups of patients e.g. Children, and/or, Illiterate adults, and/or, adults who are unable to give informed consent due to mental or physical status.
+Consider the different groups of patients like children, illiterate adults or adults who are unable to give informed consent due to mental or physical status.

 Consider conducting a study walk-through.

-Ensure documents i.e. Informed Consent/Sensitive Data are stored safely and securely.
+Ensure documents like Informed Consent or other documents with sensitive data are stored safely and securely.

 This area is currently under development, in the meantime, please visit The EDCTP Knowledge Hub via The Global Health Network for tips on conducting a ‘study walk through’.